Fact file: Chevrolet Corvette Stingray coupe

 - Segment: Performance car

 With model year 2015, the Corvette Stingray offers the new Performance Data Recorder (PDR).
 This industry-first feature comes with an integrated camera, which records videos in HD quality and captures key telemetric data at the same time.
 The video, including the telemetric data, can be watched immediately when the car is in park.
-It can also be downloaded to a computer at home and be shared on social media networks.
-The performance data recorder can be used to measure and compare the driver's performance on the racetrack, it can also record road trips and last but not least it can be used to protect the vehicle when the valet mode is active.
+It can also be downloaded to a computer at home.
+The performance data recorder can be used to measure and compare the driver's performance on the racetrack.

 With an output of 466 hp (343 kW) and 630 Nm of torque, and a 0-100 km/h acceleration of 4.2 seconds, the new Stingray is the most capable standard Corvette ever.
 It is also the most fuel efficient standard Corvette produced so far.